comoglu/Hyposat/README.md

 # ABOUT HYPOSAT

-Hyposat is a file-in file-out utility for localization of seismic events that has been around for many decades.
+HYPOSAT is a file-in file-out utility for localization of seismic events that has been around for many decades.
 It has previously been shared to those interested via mail or ftp From version 6.1e, it is available in GitHub